-All child on child abuse, bullying and discriminatory behaviour will be investigated and actioned aligned to our behaviour policy.
-A six week monitoring process will be implemented where the victim will be monitored weekly by a member of the safeguarding team.
-At the six week point the DSL/DDSL will interview the victim and if safisfied with the resolution and no further issues have taken place will close the case.
-Parents and victims will be included in the clase closure decision.
+All child-on-child abuse, bullying and discriminatory behaviour will be investigated and actioned aligned to our behaviour policy.
+A six-week monitoring process will be implemented where the victim will be monitored weekly by a member of the safeguarding team.
+At the six week point the DSL/DDSL will interview the victim and if satisfied with the resolution and no further issues have taken place will close the case.
+Parents and victims will be included in the case closure decision.
+At Wombourne High School, we record all of the concerns on CPOMS.
+Where necessary, safety plans are designed to support children who are affected with allegations or incidents which will factor in the needs of the child.